Raku/problem-solving/solutions/language/PATH-TO-RAKU.md

 ## Effects on events

-Event organizers as always, are completely free in the naming of their events.
+Event organizers are, as always, completely free in the naming of their events.
 If an event would like to cater for both `Perl` and `Raku` attendees, then this should be reflected in the name of the event.
 An event with just `Raku` in its name, would appear to cater only for attendees interested in `Raku`.